-During normal operations, the main entrance/exit will be in use.
+In OPEN state, the main entrance/exit will be in use.
 The secondary exit door can be used as needed, but is primarily considered an emergency exit.

-The main and secondary entrance/exit doors are part of the PSS.
-The PSS interlocks are attached to the gun high voltage power supply, the drive laser shutter and the high power RF system.
-CARMs located outside the enclosure are interlocked to the PSS.
-The PSS will turn OFF beam when door interlocks are breached or when CARMs indicate excessive radiation measured outside the enclosure.
+The main and secondary entrance/exit doors are part of the PSS, with magnetic locks that engage and prevent entry when the UITF enclosure is swept and the PSS is set to the Run state The PSS will turn OFF radiation sources when door interlocks are breached.